I didn’t miss home in the slightest. Then just like that I did.

 Home is a sense of familiarity.
 When we travel we step well into the unknown, and often it’s this culture shock that brings on the stress and discomfort that sends us reeling into homesickness.
 The more you learn about the places you are visiting, the more prepared you’ll feel for where you are going.
-Meaning less sense of culture shock, less stress and following on with this path, a less of an urge to go home.

 Homesickness is something that every traveller is going to experience to some degree and everyone knows the feeling of it.
 If you make a friend in the hostel, or you have a travelling companion talk it out.
 Often feeling down leads you to believe you’re the only one who feels this way – “Why do I want to go home when everyone else is having so much fun, why am I not like that?”
 Talking it out with others will show it’s highly unlikely you’re the only one feeling that way, the sense of companionship even over mutual homesickness, can make you feel less isolated and in a better frame of mind.
 It can also help you think clearly about whether you really do want to head home or whether it’s a temporary feeling.

-Last year when I was travelling, I lasted two or so weeks before I realised I wasn’t enjoying my travel experience and essentially full of travel homesickness.
+In 2016 when I was travelling, I lasted two or so weeks before I realised I wasn’t enjoying my travel experience and essentially full of travel homesickness.
 I wanted to go home.
 Instead of doing just that, I booked on a group tour.
 It changed my mindset completely by combining a few of the above tips.
 I was busy from dawn to dusk, and even more than that.
 I learnt about where I was going before I got there, I felt an excitement again that had been previously drowned out in other negative feelings.
 I didn’t even choose a long tour, mine was just 12 days, but it was enough to change my mindset and it got me excited about why I was in Europe all over again.
 Sometimes you need that kick-start to remind yourself exactly why you’re out and about.

 And remember, if, at the end of the day, you’re ready to go home.
 Then home is always there.